rbelling/StaticVueSite/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ### Todo
-[ ] Dockerize the build so that it can be deployed.

-[ ] Ensure it runs locally

 [ ] deploy to digitalocean a simple page, to test build / deploy / digitalocean.
 See if there's any script that can automate the deploy for you.

 #### Nice to have